bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 We first need to define the method for calculating the errors at each split so we can determine the best feature to split on.

     def split_errors(split_responses):

 	    #If the responses are empty,
 	    #then all of the responses belong to one class
-	    #so there are no mistakes
+	    #Thus, there are no errors and we can return 0
 	    if (len(split_responses) == 0):
 		    return 0